douglasdavis/TopLoop/README.md

 ## Structure of a `TopLoop` algorithm

-Packages will inherit from `DT::AnaBase` (similar to how EventLoop algorithms inherit from `EL::Algorithm`). `DT::AnaBase` pointers are fed to a `DT::Job` object, where the analysis algorithm is executed.
+Packages will inherit from `TL::AnaBase` (similar to how EventLoop algorithms inherit from `EL::Algorithm`). `TL::AnaBase` pointers are fed to a `TL::Job` object, where the analysis algorithm is executed.
 At the present time, there are four main functions which a user will manipulate for their own uses: